-Kris Singh: I would go back to that internship program.
-I'm very mindful of people who have given me my start in my legal career, or people who helped me get into the court system.
-When I started with Judge Caruso, there was no internship program for law school students.
-I think they had one years ago, but it went by the wayside because of budget cuts and there was no money to pay any interns.
-I personally thought that there was value in it, even if it were a volunteer position that we couldn't pay for.
-So I went to Judge Caruso, he was all for it, and now it's been eight years that it's been running.
-Every year I canvas all the judges in the 11 counties who would like a law student as an intern.
+I personally thought that there was value, even if it were a volunteer position that we couldn't pay for.
+So, I went to Judge Caruso, he was all for it, and now it's been eight years that that's been running.
+Every year I canvas all of the judges in the 11 counties who would like a law student as an intern.
 We post those positions.
-Every year we get so many students able to get some experience in an area of law they're interested in.
+Every year we get so many students that are able to get some experience in an area of law that they like, that they're interested in.
 Even though it's not paid, I think it's a valuable experience.
-If that helps someone to start them on their path, I think, for me that's a plus.
+If that helps someone to start them on their path, I think, for me that's a plus for me.
 I get a lot of satisfaction out of that.

-Susan Goodman: That's a wonderful legacy, because you're actually training the future.
-Kris Singh: The other thing I would say, too, is I'm on a lot of interview panels and sometimes I've had people that have applied for multiple positions but get discouraged because they haven't been selected in the past.
-If I'm walking these people into or out of the interviews, sometimes even an encouraging word or a reassurance that they did a good job goes a long way.
-Because even if they're not selected, hopefully they'll keep trying.
+Yeah.
+That's a wonderful legacy, because you're actually training the future.

+The other thing I would say, too, is I'm on a lot of interview panels and sometimes I've had people that have applied for multiple positions and sometimes the position just isn't right for them and they can get discouraged.
+If I'm walking these people into the interviews or out of the interviews, I think sometimes even just an encouraging word or a reassurance that they did a good job goes a long way.
+Sometimes they appreciate that because even if they're not selected, hopefully they'll keep trying.